pablo-mayrgundter/diurnal.js/README.md

 ## Build

-Diurnal uses a local directory structure to allow direct browser loading of the source via index.html.
+Diurnal uses node to load its one library (cookies.js) and then directly links to it via es6 file imports.
+This enables browser loading of the source via index.html and no need for a hot-watching server.

-A distribution may be built by using rollup:
+A single-file distribution may be built by using rollup:

 ```
 npm i